Yi Sanhae: Career

-In 1562, he was recommended to the Hongmungwan.
-He would then go on to hold various ranks until becoming Jikjehak in 1567.
+In 1562, he was recommended to the Hongmun'gwan.
+He would then go on to hold various ranks until becoming chikchehak in 1567.
 In 1570, he became one of the six royal secretaries, part of the Sueunjungwon.
-He resigned from his post in 1574 after his father's death but returned 3 years later and was appointed to Daesagan.
+He resigned from his post in 1574 after his father's death but returned 3 years later and was appointed to Taesagan.

-In 1578, he was put in charge of a corruption investigation involving Yun Doo Su and Yun Geun Su, leaders of the Westerners faction.
+In 1578, he was put in charge of a corruption investigation involving Yun Tusu and Yun Kŭnsu, leaders of the Westerners faction.
 Yi, who was part of the Easterners, viciously attacked the brothers and had them removed from their positions.
-Later that year when he was appointed Daejehak and Doseungji, the Westerners, holding a grudge for his previous actions, opposed this.
+Later that year when he was appointed Taejehak and Tosŭngji, the Westerners, holding a grudge for his previous actions, opposed this.
 However, the king Seonjo trusted in Yi's talents and ignored the complaints.